Mindfulness for Bad Habits: A Practical Guide to Breaking Autopilot

 - Day 5: Try a replacement behavior.
 Make it small, such as walking to the sink, opening the task file, or stepping outside.

 - Day 6: Mindfully perform the habit once as an experiment.
 Journal before, during, and after.
-No drama.
-Just data.
+Skip the drama.
+Note what happened.

 - Day 7: Review patterns and choose one small adjustment.
 A daily mindfulness routine can make this easier to repeat next week.